The Data Complexity of Ontology-Mediated Queries with Closed Predicates: A -Upper Bound for Query Evaluation

 \section{A \conp-Upper Bound for Query Evaluation}

 We show that for our most expressive DL, $\alchi$, UCQ evaluation for OMQCs is in \conp.
-Note that this bound is not a consequence of results on ontology-mediated querying in description logics with nominals \cite{ortiz2008data} because nominals are part of the TBox and thus their number is a constant while closing a predicate corresponds to considering a set of individual names whose number is bounded by the size of the ABox (the input size).
+Recall from the introduction that this bound is not a consequence of results on ontology-mediated querying in description logics with nominals because nominals are part of the TBox and thus their number is a constant.
 The proof uses a decomposition of countermodels (models that demonstrate query non-entailment) into mosaics and then relies on a guess-and-check algorithm for finding such decompositions.